United-Compute/gpu-benchmark/README.md

 The tool will:

-1. Load a Stable Diffusion pipeline
+1. Load the selected model (Stable Diffusion, Qwen, or nanoGPT)
-2. Generate images for 5 minutes
+2. Run the benchmark for 5 minutes
-3. Count image generations and track GPU temperature
+3. Track performance metrics (throughput/iterations) and GPU temperature
 4. Upload results to the [United Compute Benchmark Results](https://www.unitedcompute.ai/gpu-benchmark)

 ## What it measures